TE-Academy/Reputation-based_Weighted_Voting/README.md

 ### Weighting Mechanism
 The Weighting Mechanism assigns a voting weight to these tokens.
+Before the vote is sent to the ballot, a vote assigns certain voting power to it.
 Our toolbox currently includes
 1. Dynamic Network-Scaling
 2. Bonded Voting Weight (currently work in progress)